dsouza-dylan/ucsd-walkability/README.md

 # 🔱 Is UCSD Walkable?
+Mapping Campus Walkability

 An interactive scrollytelling data story exploring **walking distances across UC San Diego**.
 The piece asks a simple question: is UCSD actually walkable?
 The answer depends entirely on where you live.